aleksandra-spirina/rsschool-cv/cv.md

 * Telegram: @sunnyname

 ### **About myself**
 I am a third-year student of FAMS BSU, but I still don't know what I will do after graduation.
 So I'm looking for something new that I can learn.
 I have basic knowledge in mathematics, algorithms and programming.
-In addition, I have good soft skills, and I'm still improving them: I dance social dances and conduct yoga classes for classmates.
+In addition, I have good soft skills, and I'm still improving them: I dance social dances and conduct yoga classes for my classmates at the university.

 ### **Skills**
 * С++